JSpeedie/cmp-tree/README.md

               producer-consumer model is that it will be easier to divide the work very evenly between threads, making `cmp-tree` run much faster on lopsided directory trees.

+#### Python Implementation Specific:

+1. Add a support for the `-t` commandline argument
+    * Ideally the Python implementation would support all the same commandline arguments as the Rust implementation, but unfortunately, I only have time to properly develop one implementation, and I've decided that will be the Rust implementation.
+That said, adding support for the `-mpt` commandline arguments is a bare minimum.
+The C++ and C implementations support those flags and so should the Python version!
+Right now the Python implementation supports the `-m` flag and the `-p` flag.
+2. Add testing for the Python version
+    * The Python implementation is the implementation I feel least secure about.
+There's no compilation process so who knows what simple errors I'll hit that my program just hasn't **run** into yet.
+Haha I feel like the only way to have any security at all in your Python code is to test it.
+I know this is true of other languages but it is *especially* true of Python, I feel.
+Anyway, I already have a few tests written for my Rust version so it would just be a matter of porting the same tests to my Python code, essentially.
+3. Add virtual env stuff to ensure there's no issues with Python versions?